Aho scores winning goal to lead Hurricanes past Oilers 2-1

+And Ward stood tall for the Carolina Hurricanes against his hometown team Friday night.

+The Sherwood Park, Alberta, native stopped 24 shots in a tight contest as the Hurricanes held on for a 2-1 victory.

-RALEIGH, N.C.
-(AP) -- Sebastian Aho scored the go-ahead goal early in the third period, lifting the Carolina Hurricanes past the Edmonton Oilers 2-1 on Friday night.
+Sebastian Aho scored the go-ahead goal early in the third period.
 Jordan Staal had a goal in the first period for Carolina, which split the season series.
 Edmonton won the other meeting, 3-2 at home on Oct.
 18.

+Ward, now 32, was a fresh-faced 22-year-old when Carolina won its only Stanley Cup title in 2006, beating the Oilers in seven games.
+Ward, who had been the backup to Martin Gerber for most of that season, became the No. 1 goalie during the playoffs and won the Conn Smythe Trophy as the most valuable player.

+That series was Edmonton's most recent appearance in the playoffs, while Carolina has been back only once since in 2009.

 Connor McDavid scored the Oilers' only goal, tying the game in the second period.

-Aho put the Hurricanes ahead on their first power play of the game, beating Cam Talbot on a one-timer from the right circle with Justin Faulk on the primary assist for the rookie's 16th goal of the campaign.
+Aho put the Hurricanes ahead on their only power play of the game, beating Cam Talbot on a one-timer from the right circle with Justin Faulk on the primary assist for the rookie's 16th goal of the campaign.

+''Cam (Ward) was good,'' Carolina coach Bill Peters said. ''I thought everyone was good.
+It was a dogfight out there.
+You've got to believe in what you do as a team.
+We were playing hard, hanging onto pucks, and playing strong.''

 Carolina, 17-6-1 at home, improved to 8-0-0 this season when allowing just one goal.